mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Menu/MAMP-PRO/index.md

 ---

-### Check For Updates ...
+### Check for Updates ...

-Check MAMP PRO updates checks for updates to the MAMP PRO application and individual components.
+Check for Updates checks for updated versions of the MAMP PRO application and individual components.

 ![MAMP](Updates.png)